jpalacios90-cmd/RPS---N.E.T/README.md

 # Here is a list of what to enter(detailed):
 1. Your name
-   a.
+   1a.
 Confirmation of if it's your name (y,n)
 2. Enter the number of games you want to play.
 3. You have these choices to enter:
      a.
 1) Rock